 1. The right to inspect and review the student's education records within 45 days of the day the college receives a request for access.
-A student should submit to the Admissions Administrator/Registrar a written request that identifies the record(s) the student wishes to inspect.
-If the Admissions Officer/Registrar does not maintain the records, he or she shall advise the student of the correct official to whom the request should be addressed.
-The Admissions Officer/Registrar, or other appropriate college official, will make arrangements for access and notify the student of the time and place where the records may be inspected.
+A student should submit to the registrar and admissions administrator a written request that identifies the record(s) the student wishes to inspect.
+If the registrar and admissions administrator does not maintain the records, he or she shall advise the student of the correct official to whom the request should be addressed.
+The registrar and admissions administrator, or other appropriate college official, will make arrangements for access and notify the student of the time and place where the records may be inspected.
 The college reserves the right to have a school official present during a student's review of his or her education records.